FastPass-Devs/FastPass/README.md

 * Export user's information
 * Encryption of data
 * Page for Terms of Service
+* Various bug fixes

-### What each team member is working on:
+## What each team member has/is working on:
-* Anat - Landing Page
+* Anat - Landing Page, Deployment
-* Jolie - Home Page/Dashboard, Sidebar
+* Jolie - Home Page/Dashboard, Collections, Sidebar
 * Joshua - Password Generator, and TOS
 * Justin - 0-knowledge encryption log in